john2796/Sprint-Challenge-Authentication/README.md

 **Note** The migrations and a database with empty users is already included

-- [x] Add the authentication related code.
+- [**x**] Add the authentication related code.
 If every is done correctly, visiting `/api/jokes` should return a list of jokes.

 ## Stretch Problem: Build a front end to interface with your User Auth System

-- Add a React client that connects to your API and has pages for `Sign Up`, `Sign In` and showing a list of `Jokes`.
+- [x] Add a React client that connects to your API and has pages for `Sign Up`, `Sign In` and showing a list of `Jokes`.
-- Once you have the functionality down, style it!
+- [x] Once you have the functionality down, style it!